Soil Health Toolkit - FIC

 Considerations Prior to Entering an Ecosystem Market

 For farmers who are considering participating in an ecosystem market, there are a variety of factors that will determine which market is the right fit for them.
-Keep in mind that, depending on the operation, the farmer may receive higher rates for implementing certain practices, like no-till and cover cropping, through an incentive program like EQIP as opposed to a carbon market.
+Keep in mind that, depending on the operation, the farmer may receive higher payment rates for implementing certain practices, like no-till and cover cropping, through an incentive program like EQIP as opposed to a carbon market.
 Ecosystem markets could make sense for a farmer who was already planning to implement a new practice on their operation, but market payments alone may not be sufficient to justify on-farm management changes.
 In some cases it is possible to “stack” benefits, that is, to get a carbon market payment on top of a public program payment, such as through EQIP.
 This may increase the return on investment for implementing a new practice.

 If you’re working with a landowner who is thinking about entering a carbon market, also be sure that they are informed when it comes to: